 Each illustration demonstrates that behind the familiar exterior hides a story and there is much more to be discovered.
 Find out more here.

 This unusual ad is the work of illustrators Gil Aviyam and Lena Guberman, commissioned by Y&R Interactive Tel Aviv to promote Mercedes cars.
 The concept is that like the brain, split between left and right hemispheres, the Mercedes Benz is a combination of opposites that together create technological innovation, inspiring design and passion.

 Nike's has a long and glorious tradition of using illustration in advertising, and this campaign celebrating Air Max Sneakers is no exception.
 Ogilvy & Mather Hong Kong created a series of ads with the help of local illustrators, each featuring a different Air Max sneaker model; this one was created by comic artist Little Thunder.

 Wanting to convey the idea that every one of its cars is a masterpiece, Lexus commissioned this fun campaign to reinvent famous works of art in its own image.
 This example swaps bulbs for headlights to reinvent Van Gogh's famous Sunflowers painting.
-Saatchi & Saatchi Singapore mastermind this print ad campaign, which also parodied Salvador Dali and Andy Warhol, and was art-directed by Ronojoy Ghosh.
+Saatchi & Saatchi Singapore masterminded this print ad campaign, which also parodied Salvador Dali and Andy Warhol, and was art directed by Ronojoy Ghosh.